DETAILED ACTION

 Given the conserved nature of a number of known HPPD domains, as taught by Poree et al, one would have been able to predictably identify the protein of GenBank Accession Number XM_024916819 as an HPPD, as well as to isolate its coding sequence.
 Moreover, one would have recognized that the amino acid sequence would have made obvious at least one nucleic acid sequence encoding it, due to the properties of the genetic code.

 It would have been obvious to exogenously express said construct in any crop plant, including any monocot or dicot crop such as corn or soybean, as taught by Poree et al. It would have been obvious to use, in said expression construct, the nucleic acid of GenBank Accession Number XM_024916819, which would be considered an obvious variant of the instant SEQ ID NO: 2, given that both encode the same protein.
+Moreover, it would have been obvious to select the resultant transgenic plants for resistance to one or more HPPD inhibitors, including those taught by Poree et al, and including tolerance to the rates that would injure of kill a wild-type plant.
+Screening for tolerance level in plants expressing a transgene expressing an exogenous HPPD is also expressly taught by Poree (paragraph 115).

 One would have been motivated to combine said teachings, and to specifically select the HPPD from Trichoderma harzianum given the teachings of Accinelli et al regarding the ability of said fungus to inactivate bicyclopyrone, an HPPD inhibitor.
 One would have also been motivated to arrive at the claimed invention given the desirability of obtaining HPPD inhibitor tolerant plants, as illustrated by the teachings of Poree et al.

-Given the teachings of Accinelli et al, the fact that the HPPD T. harzianum was known in the prior art, and in view of the routine nature of the molecular biology methods involved, one would have had reasonable expectation of success in arriving at the claimed plant, including wherein the plant is tolerant to at least one HPPD inhibitor.
+Given the teachings of Accinelli et al, the fact that the HPPD T. harzianum was known in the prior art, and in view of the routine nature of the molecular biology methods involved, one would have had reasonable expectation of success in arriving at the claimed plant, including wherein the plant is resistant to at least one HPPD inhibitor.

 Claim Rejections - 35 USC § 102

-9. The following is a quotation of the appropriate paragraphs of 35 U.S.C.
+8. The following is a quotation of the appropriate paragraphs of 35 U.S.C.
 102 that form the basis for the rejections under this section made in this Office action:

 A person shall be entitled to a patent unless –